 Before you can leave campus, your room must be cleaned and all Snack Bar accounts settled.
 You will be checked out by a staff member and responsible for any damage to rooms or furnishings.
 Failure to do so will result in the withholding of your final paycheck of the season.

 Telephone & Internet

 There is limited cell service in Custer State Park.
 We are in a low-lying mountain range in the middle of a forest.
 This means you cannot rely on your cell phone as a timepiece, alarm, or communications device.
-The Business Contact number is 605-255-4910.
 People should understand that when they call, they most likely will need to leave a message and wait for a company member to call back as people are not usually in physical proximity to the Business Office.
+This number will be provided during orientation.
 Please keep personal calls to a minimum.
-Personal phone calls will not be accepted in the Ticket Office.
+When possible, opt to iMessage or email.
+SMS texts may have a significant delay.

-Our internet capacity is limited and the internet’s primary function is for Business Office and Box Office use.
-Streaming is prohibited as it eats much of the bandwidth, leaving other company members unable to check their emails, pay bills, etc. People often go to nearby lodge properties to use the internet for these purposes.
+Our internet service’s primary function is for Business Office and Box Office use.
+Streaming is strongly discouraged as it consumes much of the bandwidth, leaving other company members unable to check their emails, pay bills, etc. People often go to nearby lodge properties to use the internet for these purposes.
 Be respectful and use the internet only as necessary.
 Internet and cell phone withdrawal is a common ailment for new company members!

 Mail Boxes and Mailing Address

 Company mail may be sent to the following address after Friday, May 20: